temporalio/documentation/docs/application-development/testing.md

 </TabItem>
 <TabItem value="python">

-For information about assert statements in Python, see [`assert`](https://docs.python.org/3/reference/simple_stmts.html#the-assert-statement) in the Python Language Reference.
+Content is planned but not yet available.

+The information you are looking for may be found in the [legacy docs](https://legacy-documentation-sdks.temporal.io/).

 </TabItem>
 <TabItem value="typescript">